joshwashywash/pixelize/README.md

 - Add more docs.
 - Make QR codes or some other form of data representation for small enough images.
-- Bundle so that you don't have to install node modules, etc.
-- Turn it into a web app one day.
+- Turn it into a web app one day or cli tool.